symfony/symfony-docs/reference/configuration/framework.rst

 As with any other security-related parameter, it is a good practice to change this value from time to time.
 However, keep in mind that changing this value will invalidate all signed URIs and Remember Me cookies.
-That's why, after changing this value, you should regenerate the application cache, delete the HTTP Cache related cache and log out all the application users.
+That's why, after changing this value, you should regenerate the application cache and log out all the application users.

 .. _configuration-framework-http_method_override: